drivechain-project/drivechain.info/faq/index.md

 In fact, because Drivechain is asymmetric (in that the child sidechain is subordinate to the parent mainchain), the mainchains cannot be harmed even by the *success* of their sidechains.
 Since Bitcoin Core would be the patriarch of this family of sidechains, Core would be the safest chain of them all.

-### Does Drivechain rely on a UASF to prevent a sidechain theft?
-Isn't that [socially unscalable](https://twitter.com/theinstagibbs/status/965315428686934016)?
-Isn't that an example of sidechains affecting mainchains ("mainchain contagion")? ### {#uasf-reliance}
+### Does Drivechain rely on a UASF to prevent a sidechain theft? ### {#uasf-reliance}

 The phrase "rely on" is ambiguous in this case, but I believe the answer is "no".
-Interestingly, the second question also has the answer of "no", because UASFs can in fact be made to be [socially scalable](http://unenumerated.blogspot.com/2017/02/money-blockchains-and-social-scalability.html).
+I will give the answer in three sections.

-##### "Relying on" UASF
+##### A Background Point

 In the real world, most contracts do not "rely" on a court to be enforced.
 The two [parties](https://en.wikipedia.org/wiki/Party_%28law%29) will work together to enforce the contract on each other, and it will only "go to court" as a last resort.
 So, at first glance the court is superfluous.